turnkeylinux-apps/mattermost/NOTES.rst

 ================

 * Tested with Mattermost 3.0.0
-* Mattemost postgreSQL user is *mattermost*.
+* Mattermost postgreSQL user is *mattermost*.
 The password is randomly generated.
 To check the password, visit /opt/mattermost/config/config.json.

 Current Status
 ================